Lauren Bon: Life and career

-Bon's mother is Wallis Annenberg.
+Lauren Bon's mother is Wallis Annenberg.

-Lauren Bon holds a Master of Architecture from MIT and a BA from Princeton.
+Bon holds a Master of Architecture from MIT and a BA from Princeton.
 She trained as a dancer at the Bat-Dor Dance Company, Tel Aviv (1979); the Martha Graham Dance Company, New York (1982); and the Lar Lubovitch Dance Company, New York (1985).
-She also has been personal assistant to Isamu Noguchi (1983–85), and studied with artists Michael Singer (1988 and 1992); Elyn Zimmerman (1992); Magdalena Abakanowicz (1995).
+From 1983 to 1985, she was the personal assistant of Isamu Noguchi, and she studied with artists Michael Singer (1988 and 1992); Elyn Zimmerman (1992); Magdalena Abakanowicz (1995).
 Helen and Newton Harrison are mentors and collaborators with Bon.
-She is also a trustee of the Annenberg Foundation.
-She was divorced from Ranko Bon in 2003.
+She was divorced from Croatian artist Ranko Bon in 2003.

+Bon is a 2025 Guggenheim Fellowship recipient, and she serves as a trustee of the Annenberg Foundation.

 Projects

 Metabolic Studio (2005-present)

 In 2005, Lauren Bon created Metabolic Studio.
 Derived from the Greek word for “change,” "metabolism” is the process that maintains life.
 In continuous cycles of creation and destruction, metabolism transforms nutrients into energy and form.
 The actions generated by Metabolic Studio are global in focus and reach: developing new tools for urban living and city planning; inventing novel social practices for political and environmental justice; and directing art practice to engage on the same scale as society’s capacity to destroy.
 Lauren Bon’s Metabolic Studio is a force for change, showing that another reality is possible and pointing the way new endeavors and practices in an age of economic and environmental scarcity.
 “ARTISTS NEED TO CREATE AT THE SAME SCALE THAT SOCIETY HAS THE CAPACITY TO DESTROY” proclaims a red neon sign on one wall of the Metabolic Studio in a warehouse on the edge of Chinatown in downtown Los Angeles.